 BIOTECHNOLOGY

 Explore the unknown and become a scientist by running your own experiments and other hands-on investigations in a real laboratory!
-You’ll extract DNA from wheat germ, tour the DNA and protein facilities at the UW Biotechnology Center, experiment with the enzymes used in cheese-making, and run an electrophoresis experiment to analyze samples of “alien blood.”
+You’ll extract DNA from wheat germ, tour the DNA and protein facilities at the UW Biotechnology Center, investigate which milks make better bubbles, and run an electrophoresis experiment to analyze samples of “alien blood.”

 Anticipated Activities: